de-lachende-cavalier/gadro/README.md

 #  gadro

-[GazeDeploy](https://github.com/phuselab/GazeDeploy) (more or less), but using Reinforcement Learning.
+[GazeDeploy](https://github.com/phuselab/GazeDeploy) (more or less), but using Deep Reinforcement Learning.

 ## Running things